Lenape: Late 18th century treaties

+The 1795 Treaty of Greenville saw the cession of more Indigenous lands to the United States government.
+In return, the U.S. relinquished its claims to "all other Indian lands northward of the river Ohio, eastward of the Mississippi, and westward and southward of the Great Lakes and the waters uniting them".
+The U.S. also agreed to provide an annual allowance to various Indigenous groups including the Lenape.

-In 1780, Munsee-speaking Lenape community leaders native to the Washington Valley that had been forcibly displaced to Brotherton, wrote a community treaty to oppose selling any more land to white settlers:In 1796, the Oneidas of New Stockbridge invited the Munsee Lenape to their reservation.
-The initial Lenape response was negative; in 1798, Lenape community leaders Bartholomew Calvin, Jason Skekit, and 18 others signed a public statement of refusal to leave "our fine place in Jersey."
-However, the tribe later agreed to relocate to New Stockbridge to join the Oneidas.
-A few Lenape households stayed behind to assimilate in New Jersey.
+In 1796, the Oneidas of New Stockbridge invited the Munsee Lenape to their reservation.
+The initial Lenape response was negative; in 1798, Lenape community leaders Bartholomew Calvin, Jason Skekit, and 18 others signed a public statement of refusal to leave "our fine place in Jersey".
+The Munsee later agreed to relocate to New Stockbridge to join the Oneidas.
+A few households stayed behind to assimilate into New Jersey.